dward2/BME547/Lectures/continuous_integration_github_actions.md

 ```
 A brief description of the file above:
-* `name` is the name of the GitHub action you are creating and will be
+* `name` on the first line is the name of the GitHub action you are creating
-shown on the GitHub website.
+  and will be shown on the GitHub website.
 Can be anything.
-The use of `name` under the
+The use of `name`
-`steps` title simply provides a string to include in the run output describing
+  under the `steps` title simply provides a string to include in the run output
-what each step does.
+  describing what each step does.
 Can be anything.
 * `on` indicates what repository actions will trigger this action.
 In the
 above example, `push` means that any push of commits to GitHub will trigger
 this action while `pull_request` means that the creation of a pull request
 will trigger the action.
 If you only want to run it on pull requests, simply
 remove `push` from the list
 * `runs-on` indicates the type of virtual machine that will be used for this
 testing.
-Please keep this as `ubuntu-latest`.
+Please keep this as `self-hosted`.
 * `uses` defines the actions to take to set up a virtual environment
   + `actions/checkout@v2` calls a standard action that checks out or clones
     your repo to the virtual machine
-  + `actions/set-up python@v2` calls a standard action to set-up a Python
+  + `actions/set-up python@v2` calls a standard action to set up a Python
     operating environment on the virtual machine
     - `with:`
       `python-version` indicates the specific Python version to be used.